dzaiats/appium-sikuli-driver/README.md

 Please, specify correct path to the application which You can find in the folder "app" under the main parent folder of the project.

+Current example is adapted for the devices with resolution of display: 768x1280, 1080x1920, 1200x1920.

+### How to take a correct images
+To take a correct screenshots need to use a tool SikuliX.
+You cannot take a screenshot directly from simulator screen.
+Only crop from the screenshot provided by WebDriver API in class DriverScreen.lava (line 22)

 ### Help and contact
 Also You can find the application My Reaction on Play Store https://play.google.com/store/apps/details?id=com.denyszaiats.myreactions